- Polygon (previously Matic Network) is an infrastructure solution designed for Ethereum scaling.

 The Ethereum Scaling Problem

 While Ethereum does run faster than other proof-of-work blockchains such as Bitcoin (BTC), its overall transactions per second (TPS) remains low at around 15.
 This is a major issue that often spirals into other problems.
-When hype pushes significant adoption of projects built on Ethereum, the entire network can slow down and gas prices can soar.
+For example, when hype pushes for a significant adoption of Ethereum built projects, the entire network can slow down and gas prices can soar.

 In order to continue scaling, many projects are exploring Ethereum-compatible blockchains that mitigate Ethereum’s limitations without moving away from the network.
 A key issue is that no specialized framework exists to build such blockchains, nor is there a protocol that can connect them.
 This leads to a complicated development process and poses the risk of ecosystem fragmentation.